Implant Placement: Over or Under the Muscle?

 Over the Muscle (Subglandular) Breast Implant Placement:

-- Pros: When textured implants are used, the capsular contracture rate is only 5–10%.
-In women with a moderate amount of breast tissue (a B cup or larger), this can be an excellent choice and produce very natural-looking breasts that age well.
+- Pros: In women with a moderate amount of breast tissue (a B cup or larger), this can be an excellent choice and produce very natural-looking breasts that age well.
 The recovery is usually easier than when the implants are placed in a submuscular position.
 End results are usually achieved in a matter of weeks.

-- Cons: The use of smooth implants in a subglandular position very frequently (up to 70%) results in capsular contracture.
-When textured implants are used in thinner women with small breasts rippling may be visible in the upper and inner aspects of the breasts.
+- Cons: The use of smooth implants in a subglandular position very frequently (up to 70%) results in capsular contracture, and rippling may be visible in the upper and inner aspects of the breasts when used in thinner women with small breasts.
 It is also easier to see the upper edges of the implants when they are placed over the muscle.

 Under the Muscle (Subpectoral) Breast Implant Placement: